BenerjiBen/ltts265033/1_Requirements/Readme.md

 In this project the booking of darshan tickets is done with the feature of cancelling and waiting list.

-In the project we are going to include entities like Booking
+In the project we are going to include entities like Booking,
-Cancellation
+Cancellation,
-Display reserved and waiting list piligrims.
+Display booked tickets and waiting list piligrims.